fhiso/legacy-format/data-model.md

 for ease of searching, sorting and comparison, without also retaining the original, unnormalised form.

-A **line break** is defined to be any maximal-length substring of a *string* that matches the following production:

-    LineBreak  ::= #x20 lineEnd
-    lineEnd    ::= #xA #xD? | #xD #xA?

-Applications MAY perform *line break normalization*, selecting one string matching the production `lineEnd` above and replacing all *line break*s with the chosen sequence.
-Applications MUST NOT give significance to the newline type present.

-{.ednote} Is "maximal-length" defined?
-My intent is to preclude treating `"\r\n"` as two `LineBreak`s or leaving trailing spaces

 {.note} This allows applications to store *strings* internally with any line ending.
 It also removes the need to discuss lines within payloads in the data model, as it was in GEDCOM.